 Green leafy vegetables play an important roll in correcting anemia.
-Since iron is bound by heat, eating vegetables raw (but chewing them very well) makes the iron more available to us.
-Some of the best vegetables for boosting iron include leeks, parsley (not generally in pregnancy or breast feeding), spinach, green peas, Jerusalem artichoke, dried apricots, prunes, raisins, oats, strawberries, dark grapes.
+Since iron is bound by heat, eating vegetables raw (chewing them very well) makes the iron more available to us.
+Some of the best vegetables for boosting iron include leeks, parsley (not in pregnancy or breast feeding), spinach, green peas, Jerusalem artichoke, dried apricots, prunes, raisins, oats, strawberries, dark grapes.
 Simplify this list to dark green vegetables, purple fruits and vegetables, whole grains and black strap molasses and animal flesh proteins, to supply iron in easy to assimilate forms.

 Iron can be taken as a supplement.
-Most commonly and readily bioavailable forms include ferrous sulphate, ferrous fumarate, and ferrous gluconate.
-To maximize its bioavailability it is wise to take any iron supplements with Vitamin C as it is supplied in Iron plus Vitamin C. Calcium, zinc, and synthetic vitamin E inhibit the absorption of iron.
-Interestingly, however, Zinc, Vitamin E, and copper, are essential to the formation of healthy red blood cells.
+Most commonly and readily bioavailable forms include ferrous sulphate, ferrous fumarate and ferrous gluconate.
+To maximize its bioavailability it is wise to take any iron supplements with Vitamin C. Calcium, Zinc and synthetic vitamin E inhibit the absorption of iron.
+Interestingly that Zinc, Vitamin E and copper, are essential to the formation of healthy red blood cells.
 (Copper is found in Liquid Chlorophyll.)

 To enhance the red blood cell building side of the program, all iron supplements should be taken with a good broad spectrum B-complex.
-Think Stress Formula.
 The stomach needs the B-complex family to enhance its production of hydrochloric acid that is necessary for the digestion or iron.
-Natural vitamin E can be helpful in cases of hemolytic anemia by making the red blood cells less fragile.
+Natural Vitamin E can be helpful in cases of hemolytic anemia by making the red blood cells less fragile.